Apple says $14 billion EU tax order 'defies reality and common sense'

 Ireland said it had been the subject of entirely unjustified criticism and that the Apple tax case was due to a mismatch between the Irish and U.S. tax systems.

-“The Commission’s decision is fundamentally flawed,” Paul Gallagher, lawyer for Ireland, told the court.
+“The Commission’s decision is fundamentally flawed,” its lawyer Paul Gallagher told the court.

-Lawyers for the Commission will also make their case on Tuesday.
+Luxembourg, told by the EU to recover millions of euros in back taxes from Amazon, Engie and Fiat, is backing Ireland.
+Poland and the EFTA (European Free Trade Association) Surveillance Authority support the Commission.

 The court is expected to rule in the coming months, with the losing party likely to appeal to the EU Court of Justice and a final judgment could take several years.

 The joint Apple cases are T-778/16 Ireland v Commission and T-892/16 Apple Sales International and Apple Operations Europe v Commission.